moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 In the next sections we'll be demonstrating how to configure our nodes to accept RPC's from outside our LAN.
 Firstly using Clearnet and then Darknet, which is aimed only at Linux users.

 We have one more warning before diving in.
 Opening ports comes with some risk, although we didn't issue a warning for the P2P networking, we will for RPC's.
 The risk of opening ports is normally tightly bound to the application that is being run through that port.
 Although there are no known vulnerabilities in the RPC implementation, it doesn't mean that there aren't any.
-If you have concerns or problems with port forwarding, we'd recomend you host your node over Tor, which does not require you to do this.
+If you have concerns or problems with port forwarding, we'd reccomend you host your node over Tor, which does not require you to do this.

 ### CONFIGURING YOUR NODE - CLEARNET